We have an easy, no-fuss Mashed Potato recipe that works for special occasions or easy dinner nights.

 How long will mashed potatoes last in the freezer?

-Mashed potatoes made with plenty of fat like quality butter and cream will keep 6-12 months when they are kept at 0°F or below.
-If the mashed potatoes are vacuum-sealed, they can last 12-24 months as long as a 0°F temperature is maintained.
+Mashed potatoes made with plenty of fat, like quality butter and cream, will keep for 6-12 months when stored at 0°F or below.

 Best potatoes to use for mashed potatoes